🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows the aid from six developed countries to developing countries from 2008-2010.
-Summarize the information by selecting and reporting the main features, and make a comparison where relevant.
+The bar chart below shows the number of international students enrolled in four different faculties at a UK university in 2005 and 2015.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The graph below shows the percentage of urban/suburban and rural households in a certain country that had Internet access between 2011 and 2016.
-Summarize' the information by selecting and reporting the main features, and make comparisons where relevant.
+The bar chart shows the average number of hours per day that teenagers spent on five different activities in 2025.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All